avansinformatica/angular2-contacts-frontend/README.md

 # Angular Contacts App

 This is an Angular2 frontend application that uses the [node contacts API](https://github.com/avansinformatica/node-contacts-api).
-Make shure it is running before starting this application.
+Make sure it is running before starting this application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.